 You will now see some log information from the master in this terminal.
 It should end with lines like these:

 The buildmaster appears to have (re)started correctly.

 From now on, feel free to visit the web status page running on the port 8010: http://localhost:8010/

 Our master now needs (at least) one worker to execute its commands.
 For that, head on to the next section!

 1.1.5.
 Creating a worker

 The worker will be executing the commands sent by the master.
-In this tutorial, we are using the pyflakes project as an example.
+In this tutorial, we are using the buildbot/hello-world project as an example.
 As a consequence of this, your worker will need access to the git command in order to checkout some code.
 Be sure that it is installed, or the builds will fail.

-Same as we did for our master, we will create a virtualenv for our worker next to the other one.
+Same as we did for our master, we will create a virtualenv for our worker next to the master’s one.
 It would however be completely ok to do this on another computer - as long as the worker computer is able to connect to the master’s .
 We first create a new directory for the worker: